gjrevans/node-starter/README.md

 To run a production server run `npm start` from your terminal.

-If deploying to Heroku, tell Heroku to run `npm start` & create a post install script that runs `grunt dist`.
+If deploying to Heroku, tell Heroku to run `npm start` & create a post install script that runs `gulp dist`.